-I’m a big fan of leggings or sweats on a plane with lace up shoes that I can loosen if needed.
+I’m a big fan of leggings (the Aerie leggings are my absolute favourite because POCKETS!) or sweats on a plane with lace up shoes that I can loosen if needed.
 OR, even better, slip on sandals with socks.
 It might not win any fashion awards but you’ll certainly be comfortable.

 Alternatively you can put some pop socks/slippers in your hand luggage and put them on during the flight (depending on how long your flight is).